javaee/jms-spec/pages/JMSListener5.md

 This page discusses the method annotations on flexible JMS MDBs

+## Contents

 * auto-gen TOC:
 {:toc}

 ##  Latest proposal (option H)

-  * Note:** This page has been updated to reflect the discussion in the meeting on Thursday 19th November.
+**Note:** This page has been updated to reflect the discussion in the meeting on Thursday 19th November.

 Key features of this proposal